awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 ### Load from JSON Data Using the 'auto' Option<a name="copy-from-json-examples-using-auto"></a>

 To load from JSON data using the `'auto'` argument, the JSON data must consist of a set of objects\.
-The key names must match the column names, but in this case, order does not matter\.
+The key names must match the column names, but in this case, order doesn't matter\.
 The following shows the contents of a file named `category_object_auto.json`\.

 ```
 {